 How long does it take to charge a power bank?

-This comes down to the capacity of your device, and the power bank/portable charger.
-A power bank is measured by its capacity, which is rated in mAh (milli Ampere hour.)
-Generally, the higher the mAh rating of your power bank or portable charger, the more power it will have to recharge your devices.
-A good rule of thumb is to look at the mAh rating of the devices you want to charge, and purchase a power bank that has an equal rating (preferably higher).
+This comes down to the capacity of your device and the power bank/portable charger.
+A power bank is measured by its capacity, which is rated in mAh (milliampere-hour).
+Generally, the higher the mAh rating of your power bank or portable charger, the more power it will have to recharge your electronic devices.
+A good rule of thumb is to look at the mAh rating of the devices you want to charge and purchase a power bank that has an equal rating (preferably higher).

-For example, the iPhone 6 has a 1810 mAh rated battery.
-An Anker Astro E1 has an mAh capacity of 5200.
+For example, the iPhone 11 has a 3110mAh rated battery.
+The Anker 622 has a capacity of 5000mAh.
 This would safely charge your phone back to 100% battery.
 However it is not an exact science, there are factors to consider such as the power bank’s efficiency rating and the condition of the battery in the device you are charging.
 Read more about the real battery capacity of a power bank.

 The following set of figures can be used as a rough guide to what kind of recharging capacity a power bank may give you.